1Ltd/Tesr/docs/vault.md

 contents found in the ``db`` field.

-Setting ``slots`` and ``params`` to null indicates that the vault is not encrypted and Aegis will try to parse it as such.
+Setting ``slots`` and ``params`` to null indicates that the vault is not encrypted and Tesser will try to parse it as such.

 ```json
 {